developersIndia/website/.github/CONTRIBUTING.md

 ## Managing Version Release for the Project

-Versioning a software project isn't a standard practice for no reason.
-It helps manage development goals in both, the long-run & the short-run.
-And if things goes south because of a bug or a breaking change, we can revert back to the previous working version of the project with much ease!
-So, as you can versioning the project is a necessity.
+Versioning a software project isn't standard practice for no reason.
+It helps manage development goals in both, the long run & the short run.
+And if anything goes south because of a bug or a breaking change, we can revert to the previous working version of the project with much ease!
+Therefore versioning the project is a necessity.

-And this section of the document details how we manage version for the project.
-Do note, backwards compatability isn't a requirement for web-based projects such this current one, hence SemVer is obviously not applicable to it.
-We did come up with a more viable option for versioning the project after countless discussion & brainstorming session.
+And this section of the document details how we manage the version for the project.
+Do note, backward compatibility isn't a requirement for web-based projects such as this one, hence `SemVer` does not apply here.
+We did come up with a more viable option for versioning the project.
 But keep in mind, anything written here isn't set in stone.
-So, if you've a better version management idea, then please feel free to share it with us.
+So, if you have got a better version management idea, then please feel free to share it with us.

 That said, let's dive in to the intricate details of how we manage the project's versions.